pingcap/ossinsight/blog/about.md

 ### How is the instantaneity of the data?

-> GH Archive project provides data hourly, even though TiDB Cloud can be realtime...
+> OSS Insight project provides data hourly, even though TiDB Cloud can be realtime...

 ### How many clusters ( databases ) are used?